tschaffter/libsde/README.md

 libSDE is an open-source Java library for simulating systems of stochastic differential equations (SDEs).

-Documentation and examples are available on http://tschaffter.ch/projects/libsde.
+More detailed information is available on http://tschaffter.ch/projects/libsde.